Report: AOC, Seeking More Power, Tells Top Democrats She 'Matured'

-I “matured,” Rep. Alexandria Ocasio-Cortez (D-NY), 35, reportedly told Democrat bosses when she sought the top spot on the House Oversight Committee.
+Rep. Alexandria Ocasio-Cortez (D-NY), 35, reportedly told Democrat bosses that she has “matured” when she sought the top spot on the House Oversight Committee.

 That was her closing pitch to party bosses, who worried Ocasio-Cortez was not ready for one of the most powerful posts in Congress, two sources told the Washington Post’s Leigh Ann Caldwell and Paul Kane.